 Housing | Key Insights

 Fire-affected households continue to face a housing crisis: Compared to before the fires, they now typically pay 50-60% more rent for a home with the same or fewer bedrooms.
 The price paid for larger units with 3 or more bedrooms has increased the most, with rents rising by almost 90%.
-Since August 2024, the rental cost burden appears to have lessened for selected groups, but overall remains much higher than before the fires.

-About half of the people who have lower incomes than before the wildfires are now paying higher rents and the affordability crisis remains persistent, with some relief noted by people on similar incomes as before the fires.
+More than half of the people who have lower incomes than before the wildfires are now paying higher rents and the affordability crisis remains persistent, with some relief noted by people on similar incomes as before the fires.

 Displacement has not only affected residents of West Maui and Kula but also those from other parts of the island.
 About a third of those who worked or owned businesses in West Maui or Kula, but lived elsewhere, have been displaced from their homes since the disaster and remain displaced.